 When you apply to open a checking or savings account, most financial institutions will run your name in the ChexSystems database to see if you have a report.
 Some financial institutions may deny everyone who has a ChexSystems report, while others may only deny people with certain types of activity.
 ChexSystems itself does not approve or deny applications; it merely provides reports to financial institutions.

 If you are denied an account due to having a ChexSystems report, that does not necessarily mean you are doomed to keeping your money under your mattress.
 First, ask to speak to the branch manager to see if there are any steps you can take to get an account.
 If you owe money to your previous financial institution, paying it may do the trick.
-Some financial institutions will also give approval if you take a course on money management.
 If the financial institution is unable to give you an account under any circumstances, shop around.
-Some financial institutions don’t check ChexSystems or have second chance accounts specifically for people with a ChexSystems report.
-Credit unions, in particular, are often more forgiving of a ChexSystems report.
+Some financial institutions don’t check ChexSystems or have second chance accounts specifically for people with a ChexSystems report, which may require an online course in checking account management.
 As a last resort, you may be able to get a prepaid debit card.
 You can have your paychecks directly deposited onto the card and use it at any place that accepts regular debit cards.

 Consumer reporting agencies, including ChexSystems, are regulated by the Fair Credit Reporting Act and Fair and Accurate Credit Transactions Act.
 Below are some of the important rights these laws give you: